 Welcome back to Brent’s Book Club.
-This one is going to be an absolute banger because this book right here, nobody knows about.
-I’m telling you, Self Made in America by John McCormack.
-I’ve never seen this book.
-This was a referral to me, and it is actually written by the guy that is on the cover.
-Now let me tell you, let me let you in on a little secret about most of the business books you read.
-95% of them are written by ghostwriters after an hour interview with the so-called author.
-He actually wrote this and it is absolutely bananas.
+This one is going to be an absolute banger because this book right here nobody knows about.
+I’m telling you Self-Made in America by John McCormack.
+I have never seen this book.
+This was a referral to me.
+It is written by the guy that is on the cover.
+Let me let you in on a little secret about most of the business books you read.
+Ninety-five percent of them are written by ghostwriters after an hour interview with the so-called author.
+He actually wrote this and it is bananas.
 I love this book.
-This book is all about what really matters.
-This book is about really learning and understanding how does be successful in business for the longterm and not for just short bursts.
-Right?
-And let me open it up with this.
+This book is all about what matters, learning and understanding how to be successful in business, not for the long-term and short bursts.

-Okay.
-This is on page 39.
-To achieve the pot of gold at the end of the rainbow, you concentrate on the rainbow, not the gold, right?
+Let me open it up with this.
+This is on page 39, “To achieve the pot of gold at the end of the rainbow, you concentrate on the rainbow, not the gold.”
 This is the same thing as saying, “Focus on the journey, not the destination.”
-Right?
 Focus on the little things that get you the little wins, stacking the little wins along the way to get to the big win.

-And that is page 39.
 Here is page 69.
-I really liked this.
+I like this.
 This is interesting.
-In China, the word crisis means opportunity.
-It is only during the bad times that the true metal of a man is tested.
-And it’s the absolute fact.
-I don’t care if you’ve played sports.
-I don’t care if you’ve always been smarter than everybody else in school.
-I don’t care if you can run fast.
-I don’t care if you close the deal and you made $50,000.
-It is during the tough times, those tough transactions, those tough opportunities, the tough times where you really have to learn and you have to see how willing am I to keep this deal together, to keep this business alive, to push for my dreams.
-Can I go through that 90 days where it’s very difficult to get a deal and get paid and change my life?
-That 90 day runway that I talk about so much in all the training and all the videos and all the podcasts.
-You need 90 days of consistent action taking to start building momentum in your real estate investing business.
+“In China, the word crisis means opportunity.
+It is only during the bad times that the true mettle of a man is tested.”
+It’s an absolute fact.
+I don’t care if you have played sports, you have always been smarter than everybody else in school, you can run fast or you closed the deal and made $50,000.
+It is during the tough times, transactions and opportunities where you have to learn and see, “How willing am I to keep this deal together, keep this business alive, and push for my dreams?
+Can I go through that 90 days where it’s very difficult to get a deal, get paid, and change my life?”

-All right.
-And do you have it?
-Do you have it inside to say, “You know what?
-I am going to go after that.
+The 90-day runway that I talked about so much in all the training, videos and episodes, you need 90 days of consistent action-taking to start building momentum in your real estate investing business.
+Do you have it inside to say, “Am I going to go after that?
 This is difficult.
 This is a mental crisis that I have.
-I do want to get out of my nine to five.
+I do want to get out of my 9:00 to 5:00.
 I do need to pay off a bunch of debts.
-I do not want to work for somebody forever and ever and ever.”
-That’s the crisis, but it depends on what you do right now.
-It depends on what you do in the times that you’re not working, your lunch breaks, after work, on the weekends.
-You absolutely can do that.
-That is what is the measure here.
+I do not want to work for somebody forever and ever?”
+That’s the crisis but it depends on what you do now and in the times that you are not working, your lunch breaks, after work and on the weekends.
+You can do that.
 That’s the measure.
 Crisis equals opportunity.
-I love that.
-I think that is phenomenal.
+That is phenomenal.

-And here on page 92.
-Oh, I love this, especially for when we’re getting on the phone.
-This hits really, really, really home for me after I’ve talked to 45,000 property owners, right?
-I’ve made hundreds of thousands, millions of calls over years and years and years.
+Here on page 92, I love this, especially when we are getting on the phone.
+This hits home for me after I have talked to 45,000 property owners.
+I have made hundreds of thousands, millions of calls over years and years.
 This is huge.
-Before entering into a transaction or even making a telephone call, be clear in your own mind what you’re trying to accomplish.
-Entrepreneurs are prone to misinterpret good conversation or good feeling for real progress toward an identifiable goal.
+“Before entering into a transaction or even making a telephone call, be clear in your own mind what you are trying to accomplish.
+Entrepreneurs are prone to misinterpret good conversation or good feeling for real progress toward an identifiable goal.”
 This happens all the time.

 That gets us down to, “What also is their price?”
-All of these things are absolutely critical.
-When you’re speaking to somebody on the phone about real estate, you have to find condition, timeline, motivation, price.
-As John here says, those are what we’re trying to accomplish.
-Because if we just go on there and just talk and talk and talk and talk about anything else besides the property or purchasing the property, that’s not what solves the problem for the property owner.
-We have to be able to, like a doctor, diagnose exactly what’s going on.
-Got it?
-Great.
+All of these things are critical.
+When you are speaking to somebody on the phone about real estate, you have to find the condition, timeline, motivation and price.
+As John here says, those are what we are trying to accomplish because if we go on there and talk about anything else besides the property or purchasing the property, that’s not what solves the problem for the property owner.
+We have to be able to like a doctor, diagnose exactly what’s going on.

-Anyway, thinking and feeling do not produce action.
+Thinking and feeling do not produce action.
 Action produces thinking and feeling.
-I absolutely love this.
-And he really brings it home right here.
-Thunder is good.
-Thunder is impressive, but it is the lightning that gets the job done.
+He brings it home right here, “Thunder is good, thunder is impressive, but it is the lightning that gets the job done.”
 Don’t just go on there and document what you’re doing.
-Don’t go on Instagram or TikToK or wherever and Snapchat and show you that you’re working and you’re hustling and you’re doing all these things when you’re not actually talking to any distressed property owners.
+Don’t go on Instagram, TikTok, and Snapchat and show you that you’re working, hustling, and doing all these things when you’re not talking to any distressed property owners.

 It all comes down to the actual action.
-It all comes down to you actually getting in there, getting knee to knee, belly to belly, face to face with property owners and helping them out of a situation.
-That’s the action.
-That’s the lightening here in our real estate investing business.

-So until next time, guys, I encourage you to read, read, read at least 30 minutes a day.
+It all comes down to you getting in there knee-to-knee, belly-to-belly, and face-to-face with property owners and helping them out of a situation.
+That’s the action and lightning here in our real estate investing business.
+Until next time, guys.
+I encourage you to read at least 30 minutes a day.
 You got that.
-Put this great stuff in our head.
-We’ve got too much negativity.
-We’ve got to put positivity.
-We got to put good things in our head.
+Put this great stuff in our heads.
+We got too much negativity.
+We got to put positivity and good things in our heads.
 This is a great book to get in there.
-Make sure that you read it until next time, love you.
+Make sure that you read it.
+Until next time, I love you.